Lipemenezes/react-contacts/README.md

 `npm start`

 #
-I'll updated this repository with production build instructions when i get there.
+I'll update this repository with production build instructions when i get there.